Chiamami ancora amore

-"Chiamami ancora amore" is a song by Italian singer-songwriter Roberto Vecchioni, written by Vecchioni himself, together with Claudio Guidetti, which also produced the track.
+"Chiamami ancora amore" (/it/; "Call me 'love' once more") is a song by Italian singer-songwriter Roberto Vecchioni, written by Vecchioni himself, together with Claudio Guidetti, which also produced the track.
 The song won the 61st Sanremo Music Festival, also receiving the "Mia Martini" Critics' Prize, and the Press, Radio and TV Award.

 The song was released as the lead single from Vecchioni's compilation album of the same name.
 It peaked at number two on the Italian Singles Chart, and it was certified gold by the Federation of the Italian Music Industry.